 Ovarian cancer is the seventh most commonly occurring cancer in women worldwide, and causes more deaths than any other type of female reproductive cancer.
 In the United States, it ranks fifth in cancer deaths among women.
 Certain risk factors can increase the chances of an individual developing ovarian cancer, one being age.
 Though the cancer risk increases as a person gets older, it is still possible to develop ovarian cancer at any age.
-Two thirds of those diagnosed with ovarian cancer are age 55 or older, but having a family history of breast or ovarian cancer can increase your risk of developing it at a younger age.
+Two thirds of those diagnosed with ovarian cancer are age 55 or older, but having a family history of ovarian, breast, uterine or colorectal cancer can increase your risk of developing it at a younger age.

 Can you get ovarian cancer in your teens, 20s, and 30s?